Basic economy class

 Basic economy class is a travel class offered by a number of airlines.
 The class has superseded economy class as the cheapest airfare option for passengers and generally comes with more restrictions when compared to standard economy fares.
 Restrictions vary between different airlines, but they generally include not allowing passengers to change or cancel tickets or select seats for free.
 They are seen as a strategy for market segmentation.

 In the United States, Delta Air Lines was the first airline to introduce basic economy fares in 2012.
 Following Delta's launch of such fares, United Airlines, American Airlines, Alaska Airlines, JetBlue, Hawaiian Airlines and Southwest Airlines have all introduced some version of basic economy, though the restrictions of each airline vary.
 Outside the United States, several airlines have introduced fares with similar restrictions under different names, such as hand baggage only or hand luggage only fares.

+Basic economy fares were introduced by legacy carriers to compete more effectively with ultra-low-cost carriers (ULCCs), incorporating elements of the ULCC model of offering very low base fares supplemented by additional fees for nearly every service.
+At the same time, airlines increased capacity through new aircraft deliveries, adding more seats to sell at lower fares while expanding premium cabins to generate higher-margin revenue.
+The strategy proved effective, as many passengers shifted from ULCCs to legacy carriers when basic economy fares were competitively priced, drawn by broader route networks, higher frequency, and perceptions of better reliability and service.
+Competitive pressure from basic economy fared was among the factors cited in the bankruptcy of Spirit Airlines, the largest ULCC in the U.S.

-The introduction of basic economy airfares has been generally negatively received.
-Although many airlines initially claimed that these fares were introduced as a way for them to compete more effectively with low-cost carriers (LCCs), basic economy fares were gradually expanded to routes without LCC competition.
-Many publications instead saw them as a market segmentation strategy to encourage passengers to pay extra for standard economy to avoid the restrictions associated with basic economy, thus providing airlines extra revenue.
+The introduction of basic economy fares was generally met with negative reactions from consumers and travel writers, similar to criticism directed at the ULCC model for perceived "nickel-and-diming" through additional fees and restrictions.
+Many publications and analysts characterized basic economy as a form of market segmentation designed to encourage passengers to pay higher fares for standard economy tickets in order to avoid restrictions associated with basic economy, thereby generating additional revenue for airlines.